MicrosoftDocs/mesh-docs/mesh/mesh-app/faq.md

 ### What happens when I fail to import my 3D model from OneDrive?

 An error message normally shows up in this case: "this model is too complex."
-For more information on the Mesh app’s supported file formats and 3D model size limits, see [import content](use-mesh/import-content.md#import-user-content).
+For more information on the Mesh app’s supported file formats and 3D model size limits, see [import user content](use-mesh/import-content.md#import-user-content).

 ### What data is shared with Microsoft?